magdalenaeriksson/stochastic-pricing/README.md

 - volatility clustering
 - rare but extreme jump events

-The aim of this project is to study how different stochastic models perform when calibrated to real market data, and how they differ in their implied tail risk.
+The aim of this project is to study how different stochastic models perform when calibrated to real market data, and how these differences translate into tail risk and downside exposure.

 ## Implemented models
 We consider the following price processes:
-- Geometric Brownian Motion (GBM) - a constant-volatility diffusion model.
+- Geometric Brownian Motion (GBM) - a constant-volatility diffusion model
-- Ornstein-Uhlenbeck process (OU) - models a mean-reverting process applied to log-prices.
+- Ornstein-Uhlenbeck process (OU) - mean-reverting process applied to log-prices
-- Heston stochastic volatility model - includes stochastic dynamics for both price and variance.
+- Heston stochastic volatility model - includes stochastic dynamics for both price and variance
-- Merton's jump-diffusion model - a diffusion model with Poisson-driven price jumps.
+- Merton's jump-diffusion model - a diffusion model with Poisson-driven price jumps

 Each model is simulated using Euler or log-Euler discretization and supports large-scale Monte Carlo simulations.

 ## Parameter calibration
 All models are calibrated to historical market data using moment-based and regression-based estimators:
 - GBM: drift and volatility from log-returns
 - OU: linear regression on discretized OU dynamics
 - Heston: variance dynamics estimated from realized volatility